dima11221122/ngx-mock-server/README.md

 - No back-end required :no_entry_sign:
 - Support regexp and strings in routes definitions :mega:
 - Support lazy modules :dromedary_camel:
-- Works with Angular 5 and 6 :boom:
+- Works with Angular 5+ (including Angular 9) :boom:
 - Can be disabled from outside :cop:
+- Zero-dependency :zero:

 ## Getting started
 `npm i ngx-mock-server`